-2-5.
-After the discovery of the 5G ProSe UE-to-Network Relay, the 5G ProSe Remote UE shall send a Direct Communication Request to the 5G ProSe UE-to-Network Relay for establishing secure PC5 unicast link.
-The 5G ProSe Remote UE shall include its security capabilities and PC5 security signalling policy in the DCR message as specified in TS 33.536 [6].
-The message shall also include SUCI, Relay Service Code, Nonce_1.
-Upon receiving the DCR message, the 5G ProSe UE-to-Network Relay shall send the Relay Key Request to the AMF of the 5G ProSe UE-to-Network Relay, including partial parameters received in the DCR message.
-The 5G ProSe UE-to-Network Relay shall also include in the message a transaction identifier that identifies the 5G ProSe Remote UE for the subsequent messages over 5G ProSe UE-to-Network Relay's NAS messages and PC5 messages.
-The AMF of the 5G ProSe UE-to-Network Relay shall verify whether the 5G ProSe UE-to-Network Relay is authorized to provide the UE-to-Network relay service.
-The AMF of the 5G ProSe UE-to-Network Relay shall select an AUSF based on SUCI and forward the parameters received in Relay Key Request to the AUSF in Nausf_UEAuthentication_ProseAuthenticate Request message.
-The Nausf_UEAuthentication_ProseAuthenticate Request message shall contain the 5G ProSe Remote UE’s SUCI, Relay Service Code, Nonce_1.
-The AUSF shall initiate a 5G ProSe Remote UE specific authentication using the ProSe specific parameters received (i.e., RSC, etc.).
-The serving network name handling is same as defined in TS 33.501 [3].
-The security policy negotiation and protection of messages hereafter shall follow the one-to-one security establishment described in clause 6.2.3 of the present document.
+2. After the discovery of the 5G ProSe UE-to-Network Relay, the 5G ProSe Remote UE shall send a Direct Communication Request to the 5G ProSe UE-to-Network Relay for establishing secure PC5 unicast link.
+The 5G ProSe Remote UE shall include its security capabilities and PC5 signalling security policy in the DCR message as specified in TS 33.536 [6].
+The message shall also include Relay Service Code, Nonce_1.

+If the 5G ProSe Remote UE does not have a valid 5G Prose Remote User Key (5GPRUK), the 5G ProSe Remote UE shall include SUCI in the DCR to trigger 5G ProSe Remote UE specific authentication and establish a 5GPRUK.

+If the 5G ProSe Remote UE already has a valid 5GPRUK, the 5G ProSe Remote UE shall include the 5GPRUK ID in the DCR to indicate that the 5G ProSe Remote UE wants to get relay connectivity using the 5GPRUK.

+3. Upon receiving the DCR message, the 5G ProSe UE-to-Network Relay shall send the Relay Key Request to the AMF of the 5G ProSe UE-to-Network Relay, including SUCI or 5GPRUK ID, RSC and Nonce_1 received in the DCR message.
+The 5G ProSe UE-to-Network Relay shall also include in the message a transaction identifier that identifies the 5G ProSe Remote UE for the subsequent messages over 5G ProSe UE-to-Network Relay's NAS messages .

+4. The AMF of the 5G ProSe UE-to-Network Relay shall verify whether the 5G ProSe UE-to-Network Relay is authorized to provide the UE-to-Network Relay service.

+5. The AMF of the 5G ProSe UE-to-Network Relay shall select an AUSF based on SUCI or 5GPRUK ID and forward the parameters received in Relay Key Request to the AUSF in Nausf_UEAuthentication_ProseAuthenticate Request message.
+The Nausf_UEAuthentication_ProseAuthenticate Request message shall contain the 5G ProSe Remote UE’s SUCI or 5GPRUK ID, Relay Service Code, Nonce_1.
+If 5GPRUK ID is received from AMF of the 5G ProSe UE-to-Network Relay, the AUSF of the 5G ProSe Remote UE skips steps 6-9.
+If the 5G ProSe Remote UE’s SUCI is received from AMF of the 5G ProSe UE-to-Network Relay, the AUSF of the 5G ProSe Remote UE skips step 10.

+6. The AUSF shall initiate a 5G ProSe Remote UE specific authentication using the ProSe specific parameters received (i.e., RSC, etc.).
+The serving network name handling is the same as defined in TS 33.501 [3].

-6. The AUSF of the 5G ProSe Remote UE shall retrieve the Authentication Vectors from the UDM via Nudm_UEAuthentication_GetProseAv Request message and trigger authentication of the 5G ProSe Remote UE .
-This authentication is performed between the AUSF of the 5G ProSe Remote UE and the 5G ProSe Remote UE via the AMF of the 5G ProSe UE-to-Network Relay and the 5G ProSe UE-to-Network Relay.
-Based on SUPI, the UDM shall choose the authentication method..
+The AUSF of the 5G ProSe Remote UE shall retrieve the Authentication Vectors and the Routing Indicator of the 5G ProSe Remote UE from the UDM via Nudm_UEAuthentication_GetProseAv Request message.
+Upon reception of the Nudm_UEAuthentication_GetProSeAv Request, the UDM shall invoke SIDF de-conceal SUCI to gain SUPI before UDM can process the request.
+The UDM checks whether the UE is authorized to use a ProSe UE-to-Network Relay service based on authorization information in UE’s Subscription data.
+If the UE is authorized, the UDM shall choose the authentication method based on SUPI.

 7a.
 If EAP-AKA' is selected by UDM, the AUSF of the 5G ProSe Remote UE shall trigger authentication of the 5G ProSe Remote UE based on EAP-AKA'.
 The AUSF of the 5G ProSe Remote UE generates the EAP-Request/AKA'-Challenge message defined in clause 6.1.3.1 of TS 33.501 and send EAP-Request/AKA'-Challenge message to the AMF of the 5G ProSe UE-to-Network Relay in a Nausf_UEAuthentication_ProSeAuthenticate Response message.